TheresaLui/SelfHelpContent_v2/articles/microsoft.compute/compute-myvmrestartedunexpectedly-linux.md

 	articleId="ccda7af8-571e-48ad-9b1e-63b0b2a3101b"
 />

-# My VM restarted unexpectedly
+# Resolve issues with an unexpected Linux VM restart

 4 out of 5 customers resolved their VM restart issue using the steps below.<br>